cwkosman/cherin-food-blog/content/recipes/cheesy-mushroom-onion-biscuits.md

 ---
-title: Cheesy Mushroom Onion Biscuits
+title: Cheesy Onion Mushroom Biscuits
-description: "These fluffy biscuits go great with eggs, a dash of honey, or all on their own. "
+description: "These fluffy buttermilk biscuits go great with eggs, a dash of honey, or all on their own. "
 date: 2020-05-24T20:46:54.161Z
 tags:
-  - appetizer
   - breakfast
+  - snack
 featuredImage: /assets/20200523_131303_adjust.jpg
 components:
   - component: